4GeeksAcademy/react-tutorial-exercises/README.md

 You can find lots of free interactive/autograded tutorials online, but there are very few about React.js.
 That's why we decided to create a comprehensive selection of exercises for developers who are interested in learning React.js.

-These exercises can be done by both junior and senior developers and are intended to be built by collaboration, we need your help !
+These exercises can be done by both junior and senior developers and are intended to be built by collaboration, we need your help!

 If you find any bugs or spelling issues, please contribute and report them and we will correct them.